 Maintenance staff works closely with the Office of Student Affairs in making routine repairs within the Residence Halls and Student Apartments from 7:00 a.m. to 4:00 p.m., Monday through Friday.
 Service request forms are available online from the Facilities web pages.
 When the student submits a Service Request, the student has authorized a maintenance person to enter the room and complete the repair.
 This will occur even if the student is not present.
 Maintenance personnel should leave a notification in the room upon their departure.
 The student is informed when some repairs require special attention or equipment.

-Emergency repairs, especially in the evening hours or on weekends, must be reported immediately to the Office of Campus Safety, which will contact the appropriate service personnel.
+Emergency repairs, especially in the evening hours or on weekends, must be reported immediately to the University of Dallas Police Department, which will contact the appropriate service personnel.
 Emergency maintenance problems will take first priority.
 Repairs that occur as a result of damage or neglect will be billed to the residents of that room.

 Noise can easily be heard in another room, the sound level must be lowered to a level where it is no longer a disturbance.